MeryTouceda/foss_test_E/README.md

 Emily is a microbiologist and an educator.

-Favorite romcom: How to Date a Guy in 10 Days
+Favorite romcom: How to Lose a Guy in 10 Days

-##Amy Schuler
+* ## Amy Schuler

 Cary Institute of Ecosystem Studies